-§ 358.7 (e) (2) A transmission provider must post on its Internet Web site a complete list of the employee-staffed facilities shared by any of the transmission provider's transmission function employees and marketing function employees.
+- (e) Identification of affiliate information on the public Internet (Continued). - 2) A transmission provider must post on its Internet Web site a complete list of the employee-staffed facilities shared by any of the transmission provider's transmission function employees and marketing function employees.
 The list must include the types of facilities shared and the addresses of the facilities.

 MEAG Power's headquarters building is shared by both transmission function employees and marketing function employees.
-(At MEAG Power, certain non-public transmission function information as defined in § 358.3 is available in the MEAG Transmission Monitoring Center (MTMC), which is staffed on a 24/7/365 basis by personnel who have been trained in FERC's Standards of Conduct for Transmission Providers.
-A limited amount of other non-public transmission function information (including planned transmission maintenance outages which have not yet been posted on MEAG's OASIS) is developed and stored in other areas of the transmission department.
+(At MEAG Power, certain non-public transmission function information as defined in § 358.3 is available in the MEAG Transmission Monitoring Center (MTMC) or its backup, which is staffed on a 24/7/365 basis by personnel who have been trained in FERC's Standards of Conduct for Transmission Providers.
+A limited amount of other non- public transmission function information (including planned transmission maintenance outages which have not yet been posted on MEAG's OASIS) is developed and stored in other areas of the transmission department.
 All MEAG transmission function employees have been directed to keep non-public transmission function information secured in locked filing cabinets or on computer equipment appropriately secured by passwords.)